ReferenceAvo CodegenLibrary codegen

 }

-AvoDestination (make, logEvent, setUserProperties) plays the same role as the custom destination interface in the single-source output — the shape is different but the idea is the same. destinations is all-or-nothing: if you provide any, you must provide an implementation for every DestinationKey or Avo.init will throw.
+AvoCustomDestination has the same shape as the custom destination interface in the single-source output — make (optional), logEvent, setUserProperties, identify, unidentify, logPage, and revenue — so an existing single-source destination implementation is drop-in compatible. destinations is all-or-nothing: if you provide any, you must provide an implementation for every DestinationKey or Avo.init will throw.

 If the all-or-nothing model doesn’t fit (for example, you want to fan out manually for some destinations), omit destinations and fan out yourself: